-Uniquely identify a call with a special number so it is easy to keep Uniquely identify a can with a special number track of who you talked to and, if necessary, charge them for your
+Uniquely identify a call with a special number so it is easy to keep track of who you talked to and it. track of who you talked to and, if necessary, charge them for your

 When your system is equipped with Station Message Detail Recording (SMDR), you can assign a 10-digit Account Code to a call.
 The Account Code will print out with the other SMDR data for that call.
 You enter the code while placing the call or while on the call.